zacharyselk/Trundle/README.md

 ## Dependancies
 This project attempts to keep the dependancies down to a minimum and creating submodules whenever possible to automate dependancy building.
 Currently the only dependancies are:
-* CMake 3.18 or higher
+* CMake 3.17 or higher
 * A c++17 supported compiler (gcc >= 8.0, clang >= 5.0)
 * OpenGL
+* Python 2.7 or higher

 ### Installing Dependancies
 Go to [cmake](https://cmake.org/download/) to download and install the latest version of CMake.